hogekai/ad-compass/README.md

 const adCompass = new AdCompass({
   alternativeContent: new HTMLAlternativeContent('<div>Content to display instead of ads</div>'),
-  alternativeContentPlacer: new AlternativeContentPlacer(document.getElementById('ad-container')!, new AppendChildStrategy()) });
+  alternativeContentPlacer: new AlternativeContentPlacer({
+    placementStrategy: new AppendChildStrategy(),
+    targetSelector: '#ad-container'
+  })
+});

 adCompass.on(AdCompassEventType.ALTERNATIVE_CONTENT_IMPRESSION, () => {